 Christina Fifield is the Coordinator for the Eastern Maine Skippers Program.
 She is responsible for the communication with and coordination of all EMSP partners, participating schools, and fishermen in the schools’ communities.
 She coordinates both the planning and operation of the multi-school collaboration and provides an ongoing link for EMSP students and teachers with appropriate Maine Center for Coastal Fisheries staff and industry representatives.
 Christina comes from a long line of fishermen and industry leaders and has a B.S. degree from Thomas College where she majored in communications with an emphasis on public relations and marketing.
 Her previous positions have served her well as the Eastern Maine Skippers Program Coordinator.
 Christina lives in Little Deer Isle with her fiancé Richard and daughter Danica.

-Chelsea Kondratowicz is Maine Center for Coastal Fisheries’ Administrative Assistant.
-She grew up in upstate New York and graduated from college with a B.A. in Communications with a focus in marketing from the New England School of Communication in Bangor, Maine.
+Chelsea Kondratowicz is Maine Center for Coastal Fisheries’ Administrative and Communications Assistant.
+Her responsibilities include providing support for her colleagues, assisting visitors, and other administrative tasks.
+Chelsea also handles the organization’s various social media platforms, which includes content creation and writing for both the monthly e-letter and quarterly newsletter.
+She prides herself in representing the organization as a brand ambassador at various work-related and community networking events.
+She grew up in upstate New York and graduated from college with a B.S. in Communications with a focus in marketing from the New England School of Communications at Husson University in Bangor, Maine.
 Since then Chelsea has worked at Eastern Maine Development Corporation assisting small business owners with government contracting as a program assistant.
-She lives Stonington where she enjoys learning about the fishing culture.
-Chelsea is also extremely passionate about horses and dogs as well as having a new-found love for interior design.
+She currently sits on the Deer Isle-Stonington Chamber of Commerce Board of Directors.
+Chelsea lives in Stonington where she has a strong passion for interior décor and enjoys spending time outdoors.

 Joshua Stoll is a research assistant professor at the University of Maine and holds a joint position as a cooperative research scientist for the Maine Center for Coastal Fisheries.
 He has a keen interest in marine policy entrepreneurship, co-management, ocean governance, and seafood distribution and trade.
 His research focuses on the human dimensions of marine systems and how social-ecological dynamics shape and are shaped by formal and informal institutions.
 In particular, his work aims to be directly relevant to coastal communities and policymakers in Maine and beyond, while also advancing our broader understanding of the concepts of resilience, adaptation, and transformation.
 He has sought to position himself to engage in this area of work by way of actively participating in different dimensions of fisheries as opposed to being a passive bystander.
 Through this process, he has had the opportunity to spend multiple seasons as a sternman hauling lobster traps off the coast of Maine; working at a federal salmon hatchery on the Columbia River in Washington State; and being a policy analyst in NOAA Fisheries’ Office of Policy.
 He has also worked with fishermen around the world to develop community-based seafood marketing arrangements and helped start LocalCatch.org, an international network fishermen, researchers, and non-profits engaged in market transformation.

-Mike Thalhauser is Maine Center for Coastal Fisheries’ Science and Leadership Advisor.
+Mike Thalhauser is Maine Center for Coastal Fisheries’ Collaborative Management Specialist.
 Before coming to Maine, Mike worked as the Alaska Department of Fish and Game Area Manager in Anchorage, Prince William Sound and the North Gulf Coast.
 He managed the fisheries in these areas, including salmon.
 He also directed Kuskokwim Native Association, which is a non-profit located in Aniak, Alaska.
 Mike dealt with Fisheries and Natural Resources Department in cooperative research, monitoring and management within the Middle Kuskokwim area.
 Mike graduated in 2005 from the University of North Dakota with a B.S. in Fisheries and Wildlife Biology.
-Mike lives in Brooklin with his wife, Dolphin and sons Fisher and Watson.
+Mike lives in Brooklin with his wife, Dolphin and children Fisher and Watson.